How automated investigation and response works in Microsoft Defender for Office 365

 - and more.

-After the root investigation is complete, the playbook provides a list of recommended actions to take on the original email and entities associated with it.
+After the root investigation is complete, the playbook provides a list of recommended actions to take on the original email and the entities associated with it (for example, files, URLs, and recipients).

 Next, several threat investigation and hunting steps are executed: